The Raven's Nest

 When I look back on 2017, I can’t deny it was a pain in the buttocks.
 However, other than keeping the little family alive, I need to take a moment and talk about The Raven’s Nest.

-My partner (also husband) and I talked about opening something like The Raven’s Nest for a very long time.
+My partner (also ex-husband) and I talked about opening something like The Raven’s Nest for a very long time.
 We gave this idea to many people who have the means to open such a place, but no one was interested.
 We didn’t ask for a partnership, we just wanted someone to open the place.
-In the end we decided to open it ourselves.
+In the end we decided to start it up ourselves.
 Only because it’s a place WE wanted to hang out in.
 It had to be a place that felt like a home; warm, inviting, cozy and had to be decorated with things we loved.
 If you’ve been to The Raven’s Nest, I’m sure it’s pretty obvious what type of people him and I are.

-The journey started on December 2016.
+The journey started in December 2016.
 It took us 10 months for the project to see the light.
 So many complications when it came to opening the first official board game café in Bahrain.
 Don’t get me wrong, we know there are other cafes on the island that serve coffee, snacks and do have a board game shelf.
 But what we had in mind was actually getting the license under “board game café” not to mention keep the décor and interior within a specific level of geekiness only us bookworms and geeks would appreciate.

 The struggle was real.
 It was so tough.
 The lack of education when it came to what board games and tabletop games were, hurt us.
 We couldn’t even find a loophole.
 I was asked from every single governmental entity I visited questions like: